davedelong/DDMathParser/README.markdown

     [parser setPowerAssociativity:DDOperatorAssociativityRight];
     DDExpression * e = [parser parsedExpression];

 All binary operators can have their associativity changed this way.
+If you want to change the associativity of an operator for all future parsings, you can use the class methods on `DDParser` to do so.
+For example:

+	[DDParser setDefaultPowerAssociativity:DDOperatorAssociativityRight];
+	NSLog(@"%@", [@"2 ** 3 ** 2" numberByEvaluatingString]); //logs 512

+Changing the default associativity only affects parsers instantiated after the change.
+It does not affect existing parsers.

 ### Operators